fuzzmz/fuzzmz.github.com/2012_11_10-git-revert-specific.md

 Just replace 56e05fced with the commit code you want to revert to.

-1. The first line resets the index to a former commit, 56e05fced in this case.
+1. The first line resets the index to a former commit (56e05fced in this case).
 2. The second line moves the pointer back to the previous head.
 3. Third line is self explanatory (commits the changes with a message).
 4. Last tine updates the working copy to reflect the new commit